janmarques/valuebetting-belgium/README.md

 ### Meridian
 In my personal experience, they use scummy tactics with the odds and limit very fast.
 Would not recommend.

+## Closing thoughts
+Good luck everyone!

+If you have edit suggestions for this document, you can open a pull request.

+If you appreciated this document and want to send a tip, you can do so through [☕](https://ko-fi.com/janmarques)